Configuration Management

 - Configure your SMTP settings:

-IS_CONFIG_VARIABLES_IN_DB_ENABLED=false, add these variables to your .env file instead.
+Environment-only mode: If you set IS_CONFIG_VARIABLES_IN_DB_ENABLED=false, add these variables to your .env file instead.